a1-soto/Atabey_Studio_Website/README.md

-This is a personal project so is really in total caos at this time, go for the latest brash it shuold be better.
+This is a personal project so is really in total caos at this time, go for the latest brash it should be better.
+This is the website of a friend